 If the answer is “Yes”, please provide examples of collaboration frameworks, projects and/or measures with other States parties or relevant international and regional organizations.

+[agreed]

 Has your country developed and shared analytical expertise concerning organized criminal activities with other States parties and through international and regional organizations?
 If so, were common definitions, standards and methodologies developed and applied (art.
 28, para.
 2)?